iotaledger/iota-wiki/internal/learn/future/tokenisation-framework/evolution_of_dust_protection.md

 ---
 id: evolution-of-dust
-description: Introduction into the history of the dust protection in IOTA
+description: Introduction to the history of dust protection in IOTA
 keywords:
   - Dust
   - Chrysalis